-Similarly, as shown in Table 8, levels under Alternative 2 due to ground-borne noise from train passbys are not predicted to exceed the FTA frequent impact criterion of 35 dBA at any residences or other FTA Category 2 land-uses.
-Additionally, exceedances of the FTA impact criterion of 40 dBA are also not predicted at any FTA Category 3 land-uses.
+However, as shown in Table 8, vibration levels under Alternative 2 due to ground-borne noise from train passbys are predicted to exceed the FTA frequent impact criterion of 35 dBA at 1 residence (FTA Category 2 land use).
+No exceedances of the FTA impact criterion of 40 dBA are predicted at any FTA Category 3 land uses.